ades4827/sprintflow/examples/Crud/README.md

 ```
 NB: put this code under auth middleware

 In crud system all controller are similar.
-For this you can implement the CrudController like this:
+For this you can implement the CrudController or CrudEntityController like this:
 ```
 <?php